 It’s easy to get caught up in the fun of thrifting.
-Buying things for cheap can be exciting but if you don’t need them, don’t buy them.
 Always think twice about your purchases.
+Buying things for cheap can be exciting, but if you don’t need them, don’t buy them.

-If you don’t need it, your not really saving money.
+If you don’t need it, you’re not saving money.
 Only buy items that you need and are on your list.

 9. Look for designer clothes.

-Thrift stores are often having sales of one kind or another, which means that you may be able to get some really expensive name-brand clothing at a fraction of the price!
-This is especially true if it’s near the end of the season when they might need to make room for new items.
+Thrift stores often have sales of one kind or another, meaning you may get some costly name-brand clothing at a fraction of the price!
+That is especially true if it’s near the end of the season when they might need to make room for new items.

 Consider whether the piece is “in fashion” or a classic piece that never falls out of style.
-Understand that if it’s something that you will only wear for one season, that you can always donate it back when you’re finished with it.
+Understand that if you will only wear it for one season, you can always donate it back when you’re finished.

 10. Shop the sales to save money when thrift store shopping.

-Seeing as most of these will be hidden, this is a good way to make sure that you don’t miss out on some really great deals!
-If you are going often, shop the color sales first.
+Seeing as most of these will be hidden, this is an excellent way to ensure you don’t miss out on great deals!
+If you are often going, shop the color sales first.

 11. Shop for your home here first.

-Before you head to Target or Home Goods to redecorate your home, shop second hand first.
+Shop second-hand before heading to Target or Home Goods to redecorate your home.

-This is a great way of finding really cheap items that don’t necessarily have to cost you a fortune.
-You might find some amazing knick-knacks, candle holders, and vases that will make perfect additions to your home.
+That is an excellent way of finding cheap items that don’t necessarily have to cost you a fortune.
+You might find some fantastic knick-knacks, candle holders, and vases to make perfect additions to your home.

-You can put together a beautiful decor style with things that someone else got bored with.
+You can create a beautiful decor style with things someone else got bored with.

 12. Inspect your items thoroughly.

 Consider whether the perfect blouse is worth taking 3 minutes to sew the hole under the arm.
-If you love it and it’s a perfect fit, it might be.
+It might be if you love it and it’s an ideal fit.

-Check for cracks, chips, and marks on house wears.
+Check for cracks, chips, and marks on housewares.
 Make sure the lamps and appliances work.
 Most stores will have an outlet for you to test your potential buys.

 13. Set a budget.

 Always set a budget.
-It’s so easy to overspend even on things that are only a dollar or two.
+It’s so easy to overspend even on only a dollar or two things.
 And one of the best ways to stick to that budget is to use cash.

-Setting aside a certain amount each month will keep you from overspending and give you the freedom each month to venture to and see if you can find anything on your list.
-The best way to save money when thrift store shopping.
+Setting aside a certain amount each month will keep you from overspending and give you the freedom to venture to and see if you can find anything on your list—the best way to save money when thrift store shopping.

 14. Join the frequent buyer’s programs.

-Many thrift stores have frequent buyers programs so when you spend a specific amount, they send you a coupon for a percentage off your purchase.
+Many thrift stores have frequent buyer programs, so they send you a coupon for a percentage off of your purchase when you spend a specific amount.
 It’s a great way to get your treasures for even less money.

 15. Dress for the job to save money when thrift store shopping.

-If you’re a frequent shopper of thrift stores, you’ve definitely seen people trying on clothing in the aisle.
-Many times, thrift stores don’t have adequate dressing rooms or a place to try on clothing.
+If you’re a frequent shopper of thrift stores, you’ve seen people trying on clothing in the aisle.
+Often, thrift stores don’t have adequate dressing rooms or a place to try on clothing.

 Dressing in thin layers and slip-on shoes will allow you to try on items right over what you’re already wearing, making it easier to decide on a purchase.
-Trying things on is important.
+Trying things on is essential.